NioTheFirst/ScType/create_typefile.md

 ##### Copy
 If the return type for the current object should be copied:
 1) `[numerator_token_types]` stores a '[]' enclosed list containing all of the numerator token types in the format defined in the "Integer Variables" section, i.e. `[function1_name:address1_name, function2_name:address2_name, ...]`.
 If empty, replace with [-1].
-2) `[denominator_token_types]` has the exact same format as `[numerator_token_types]` does.
+2) `[denominator_token_types]` has the exact same format as `[numerator_token_types]` does, but represents denominator token types instead.
-3) `{address}` stores the intended address in the format defined above, i.e. `[function1_name:address1_name]` The other two parameters follow the same definition as the previous sections.
+3) `{address}` stores the intended address in the format defined above, i.e. `[function1_name:address1_name]` The other two parameters follow the same definitions and formats as the previous sections.

 #### Transfer
 If the return type for the current object should be transferred:
-1) `[numerator_token_types]` stores a '[]' enclosed list containing the indexes of the function call parameters that make up the numerator of the return type, i.e. `[1, 1, 2]` means that the numerator of the object is made by the units of the first parameter ^2 multiplied by the second parameter.
-If the parameters are addresses, they are treated as integer amounts of their underlying tokens (if they have any).
+1) `[numerator_token_types]` stores a '[]' enclosed list containing the indexes of the function call parameters that make up the numerator of the return type, i.e. `[1, 1, 2]` means that the numerator of the object is made by the units of the first parameter squared multiplied by the second parameter.
 If empty, replace with [-1].
 2) `[denominator_token_types]` follows the same rules as the numerator.
 3) `{scaling factor}` holds a single value pertaining to a parameter that has the intended scaling factor.
 4) `{address}` holds a single value pertaining to a parameter that has the same address.